msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 ```
 p = 2    # number of parameters in the statistical model
-w = 32   # number of neurons in each layer
-d = 2    # dimension of the response variable

 ψ = Chain(
 	Conv((10, 10), 1 => 32,  relu),